Carbon-izer.com - The Katy Freeway Corridor

 Treehouse Condos / 8211 Katy Freeway

-These were built as luxury apartments Saddlebrook Apartments in 1961.
-By 1970 they were Kingsbrook Section III (incorporated into part of what is now Fox Hall Apartments, see below).
+These were built as luxury apartments, initially known as Saddlebrook Apartments back in 1961.
+By 1970 they were Kingsbrook Section III (incorporated into part of what is now Fox Hall Apartments).
 By 1977, it was "Tree House", a condominium complex.

 Today, Treehouse Condominums aren't accessible or visible from Katy Freeway, the only sign of it is a wooden gate blocking normal access.